csrobins/eFRI_LiDAR_Handheld/README.md

-# eVSN LiDAR Handheld - Ontario Forest Inventory Field Data Collection
+# eFRI LiDAR Handheld - Ontario Forest Inventory Field Data Collection

 Known and Unresolved Issues (Jul 13th 2021)
 1. Nulls do not work in numeric fields (we may need to consider a -1 to represent null.
 2. Need an Ocular Distance in Tree Hts area.
 3. Might need an additional field in the DWD screen?

-RELEASE NOTES: v black spruce build 15

-1. Fixes to the synch to prevent overwriting of rows in tables.

 RELEASE NOTES: v black spruce build 14

 1. Various upates to the validator.
-2. Fix to allow for crown widths on some dead trees.
+2. Fix to allow for crown wdiths on some dead trees.

 RELEASE NOTES: v black spruce build 13